hammerjs/hammer.js/src/gestures/README.md

-contains the name of the gesture we have detected. it has not a real function, only to check in other gestures if something is detected. like in the drag gesture we set it to 'drag' and in the swipe gesture we can check if the current gesture is 'drag' by accessing Hammer.detection.current.name
+contains the name of the gesture we have detected. it has not a real function, only to check in other gestures if something is detected. like in the drag gesture we set it to 'drag' and in the swipe gesture we can check if the current gesture is 'drag' by accessing Detection.current.name

 `@readonly